Acoustic Simulation Framework for Multi-channel Replay Speech Detection: Introduction

-To solve the aforementioned problems, the contributions of this work are as follows: (i) we propose an acoustic simulation framework that permits to generate multi-channel recordings, enabling controlled experiments about different factors affecting the replay speech detection task, (ii) we simulate two spoofing configurations, where the attacker has access to anechoic speech or not.
-In addition, we analyze the impact of noise to the replay speech detection task, and (iii) we study environment-independent performance employing state-of-the-art replay speech detectors, showing the potential of using synthetic data for replay detection in enclosures not present in the training data.
+To address the aforementioned problems, the contributions of this work are as follows: (i) we propose an acoustic simulation framework that generates multi-channel replay speech recordings, enabling controlled experiments on the factors affecting replay speech detection, (ii) we extend M-ALRAD~\cite{Neri_OJSP_2025} with inter-channel phase difference features computed for adjacent microphone pairs, augmenting the beamformed representation with spatial cues that generalise more reliably from synthetic to real recordings than single-channel spectral features, and (iii) we conduct a environment-independent evaluation on the ReMASC corpus, training exclusively on synthetic data, and perform an ablation study over the beamformer, per-channel log-power, and \ac{IPD} branches, analysing which features are more generalisable to unseen real environments.